Welcome to CivicSpark’s 2026-2027 Service Year!

 Identify Site Supervisor(s): As part of your project application you identified a primary Site Supervisor.
 If the designated Site Supervisor(s) have changed since you applied, please notify Justin (justin@civicsparkfellowship.org).

-Background Checks: Our program conducts background checks required by AmeriCorps through the National Service Criminal History Check process.
+Background Checks: Our program conducts background checks required by AmeriCorps through the National Service Criminal History Check (NSCHC) process.
 This includes a search of the National Sex Offender Public Website (NSOPW), as well as state and FBI databases.
 All Fellows must clear this check at least one day before the start of their fellowship.
 Due to AmeriCorps and PHI HR requirements, we are not able to share these results with partners other than confirming they received a “Pass” result.
 If additional background checks are needed by your organization, please notify your staff contact ASAP so the Fellow can be informed with next steps.

 Prepare Fellow Technology and Workspace: